Sexual Assault in the Workplace

 Serving in the U.S. military is an honorable act for both males and females.
 Unfortunately, it has become one of the most scrutinized work environments today due to escalating reports of sexual harassment and assault.
 On the one hand, this means that victims are coming forward; on the other, it means the abuse is still a common occurrence.

 Statistics show that 14,900 service members experienced some kind of sexual assault in 2016.
 One in four women, and one in three men were assaulted by someone in their chain of command.
-Even more disturbing is that 58 percent of victims experienced reprisals or retaliation for reporting the incidences.
+Even more disturbing is that 58 percent of victims in the military experienced reprisals or retaliation for reporting the incidences.
 Also, one in four survivors of sexual harassment or assault took steps to leave the military as a result.

 The Employer’s Legal Obligation